-Use Kindful to enter and track Grants.
+Use Kindful to enter and track grant applications.
 You can track donations and other interactions with your current donors, and also use Kindful to help manage your grant applications.
 This article provides a recommended solution along with suggested steps for tracking grants within Kindful.

 A General Understanding

 You can utilize Contacts, Campaigns(s), Pledges, Notes, Tasks, and Transactions to track grants.